yuanqing/segue/README.md

 ## Features

 - Pass arguments from one function in the queue to the next
-- Repeat the sequence of function calls indefinitely
+- Repeat the entire sequence of function calls indefinitely
-- Pause and resume the calling of functions in the queue
+- Pause or resume the calling of functions in the queue
 - Small as it gets; 1.2 KB [minified](https://github.com/yuanqing/segue/blob/master/dist/segue.min.js), or 0.6 KB minified and gzipped
 - Error handling

-Segue is particularly useful for when there are an indeterminate number of asynchronous functions that you want to call in series.
+Segue is particularly useful for when you have an indeterminate number of asynchronous functions that you want to call in series.

 ## Quick start